Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Your Options as a Property Owner

-When facing REAP, most owners are weighing two primary paths.
-Understanding both honestly is essential to making the right decision.
+When facing REAP, most property owners are weighing two primary paths.
+Understanding both clearly — including the costs, timelines, and risks — is essential to making the right decision.

 Fix & Hold

-Resolve the violations, exit REAP, and retain the property long-term.
+Resolve the violations, exit REAP, and continue operating the property long-term.

-• Best path for owners with capital and long-term hold strategy
+• Best suited for owners with capital, time, and a long-term hold strategy

 Sell the Property

-• Often purchased by cash buyers familiar with REAP
+• Often purchased by buyers experienced with REAP, tenant issues, and compliance challenges

-• Can immediately stop the cash flow loss
+• Can stop ongoing cash flow pressure and reduce financial exposure

 When Selling Makes Sense

-Income reduction is severe enough to threaten mortgage payments
+Rental income reduction is severe enough to impact mortgage or operating expenses

-Risk of loan default is increasing with each passing month
+Risk of loan default or financial strain is increasing over time

-You want to exit the investment without further exposure to LAHD liability
+You want to exit the property without ongoing exposure to LAHD enforcement and liability

-Important note: Properties can be sold while in REAP.
-Cash buyers and investors experienced with distressed properties understand REAP and can move quickly.
-Having a broker who understands the Los Angeles multifamily market and LAHD enforcement is essential to getting a realistic outcome.
+Working with a broker who understands the Los Angeles multifamily market and LAHD enforcement process is critical to positioning the property correctly and achieving a realistic outcome.

 Frequently Asked Questions